 - Behind the times (your skills or knowledge are not up to date)

 You’ve met these people.
 They complain, criticize and blame others.
 They are negative and exude a dark black cloud.
-Please, somehow, someway, let them know that their “tude is showing.
+Don’t be this person.

-The really good news about these seven problems, is that they are all easily fixable.
-First you have to admit which ones are yours.
+The really good news about these seven problems is that they are all easily fixable.
+First, you have to admit which are yours.